Find Grad Schools

 100% Women

 The 16th most popular school in the country for marriage and family therapy/counseling majors who are seeking their doctor's degree is Adler University.
+The average in-state tuition for full-time undergraduates is $16,740 per year, while in-state graduate students, on average, pay $41,930 per year.
 During the most recent year for which we have data, 3 people received their doctor's degree in marriage and family therapy/counseling from Adler.
-Of these students, 100% were women and 100% were members of underrepresented racial-ethnic groups.
+Of these students, 100% were women and 50% were members of underrepresented racial-ethnic groups.

 #16